-Its human psychology, that when we hear or read something inquisitive, we want to know the answer.
-And we don’t know the answer then we opt to find it out.
+It is a human psychology that when we hear or read something inquisitive, we want to know the answer.
+If we don’t know the answer, we opt to find it.
 Thus, when a manuscript is started with a question hook, it gives a clear signal to your readers that they have to read the entire writing to get the answer.
 Make sure it’s worth reading.

 Example: what are the most common habits of successful students?
 Or what should a personal statement include?

 People love to read stories, especially when a story is unique and well-written.
 If you know how to start an introduction, a story hook can be your masterstroke.
 It lets you begin your writing with a short story that is related to your topic.
 Make sure that the tale relevantly connects to your topic.

 A story can be of a famous manuscript or someone else’s personal story.
 This hook is longer than other types of hooks.
 However, it should not be a significant part of your introduction.
 It is recommended to place a story hook according to the length of your essay and ask yourself if this hook is acceptable in particular writing or not.

 A few days ago, I remember when my father was having a meeting with one of our staff member.
 I was just sitting beside them on my sea when my father’s company phone rang.

 After three rings, Melissa (the one my father was having a meeting with) looked at him and asked, “Will you not pick up the phone?”

 My father took a pause and replied, “No, I will not as I’m not sure if that call is important or not.
 But, I’m sure this meeting is important as we are going to discuss how to write an essay introduction.”

 Feeling valued, she got a big smile, and they continued the conversation with new energy.